NKorea’s Kim vows to boost China ties amid pandemic hardship

 In an apparent reference to the United States, Kim said that “hostile forces’ vicious slander and all-round pressure upon the Chinese Communist Party are no more than a last-ditch attempt and they can never check the ongoing advance of the Chinese people,” according to KCNA.

-Kim’s message came a day after he told a powerful Politburo meeting that a “crucial” lapse in the anti-virus campaign has caused a “great crisis.”
+Kim’s message came a day after state media said he had told a powerful Politburo meeting that a “crucial” lapse in the anti-virus campaign has caused a “great crisis.”
 He did not elaborate, but there was speculation that Kim may have aimed to raise a call for international assistance, including vaccine shipments.

 North Korea maintains some of the world’s toughest anti-virus measures, including 1 ½ years of border shutdowns, despite its much questionable claim to be coronavirus free.
 Such draconian steps have devastated its already struggling economy, and Kim has said before his country faces the “worst-ever” situation.
-It’s unclear when North Korea would reopen its borders with China, and so far, there are no reports that it has received any vaccines.
+It’s unclear when North Korea would reopen its border with China, and so far, there are no reports that it has received any vaccines.

-More than 90% of North Korea’s trade goes through China, which has long been suspected of refusing to fully implement U.N. sanctions against North Korea because of its nuclear weapons programs.
+More than 90% of North Korea’s trade goes through China, which has long been suspected of refusing to fully implement U.N. sanctions against North Korea imposed over its nuclear weapons programs.
 Experts say China worries about a collapse and chaos in North Korea because it doesn’t want refugees flooding over the long border and a pro-U.S., unified Korea on its doorstep.

 On Wednesday, Chinese Foreign Ministry spokesperson Wang Wenbin held out the possibility of sending assistance to North Korea.